 Use the orange pen for the small clump of circles in stage 1.

 Use a green pen for the leaves, the caterpillar on top of the branch, and the cocoon in stage 3.

 Use a brown pen to shade the branch itself.

 Use a blue pen to add arrows between the numbers.

-Then, use a black fineliner to add the labels, from left to right “EGGS”, “CATERPILLAR”, “PUPA”, “BUTTERFLY”.
+Finally, use a black fineliner pen to add the labels, from left to right “EGGS”, “CATERPILLAR”, “PUPA”, “BUTTERFLY”.